 An Offset Project Registry may issue a registry offset credit that meets the requirements of sections 95980(a) and (b) to an Offset Project Operator, Authorized Project Designee, or any other third party authorized by the Offset Project Operator or Authorized Project Designee to receive registry offset credits, no later than 15 calendar days after an Offset Project Registry makes a determination pursuant to section 95980(b).

 Change of Listing Status at the Offset Project Registry.
-When an Offset Project Registry issues a registry offset credit for an offset project, the listing status for that offset project will be changed to either “Active Registry Project” or “Active Registry Renewal” at the Offset Project Registry and ARB.
+When an Offset Project Registry issues a registry offset credit for an offset project for the first time, the listing status for that offset project will be changed to “Active Registry Project” at the Offset Project Registry and CARB.

 Notice of Determination of Issuance of Registry Offset Credits.
 Not later than 15 calendar days after an Offset Project Registry issues a registry offset credit, an Offset Project Registry will notify the Offset Project Operator, Authorized Project Designee, or any other third party authorized by the Offset Project Operator of the issuance.

 Requests for Additional Information.
-An Offset Project Registry may request additional information for offset projects seeking issuance of registry offset credits from the Offset Project Operator, Authorized Project Designee or verification body.
+An Offset Project Registry may request additional information from the Offset Project Operator, Authorized Project Designee or verification body.

 An Offset Project Registry may request any additional information from the Offset Project Operator, Authorized Project Designee, if applicable, or the verification body within the timeframe specified in section 95980(b) before issuing registry offset credits for an offset project that meets the requirements of sections 95980(a) and (b).